 When’s the last time you saw the major leftist media outlets report on a Democrat saying something like that?

 As we can see, there are many Democrats who see the political folly of uncompromisingly opposing a secure border.
-The longer this government shutdown continues, the harder it will be for the Democratic Old Guard to keep those voices in line.We value your comments!
-Please weigh in on our comment section below.
+The longer this government shutdown continues, the harder it will be for the Democratic Old Guard to keep those voices in line.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com